 - Personnel: Provide details on the rates of remuneration requested for staff, including employee benefits.
 The OHTN will allow a portion of salary support for principal or co-applicants who are independent community members and are not undertaking the work as part of a paid position. - Program Costs: Provide details on the purchase of project materials.
 The need for these expenditures should be explained.
 Where a piece of material is approved, its title will be vested with the sponsoring institution.
 The budget may also include other expenses associated with piloting or scale-up of interventions, including participants' honorarium. - Supplies: Funds for the purchase of supplies are not intended for the purchase of furniture, office equipment or other supplies normally purchased by the institution. - Evidence Sharing: Please itemize all requests for evidence-sharing expenses, including publication costs in open access journals.
 Please note that this cost should not exceed one open access publication. - Other Expenses: The OHTN will consider requests for computing costs, local travel for data collection, transportation of participants, etc. - Travel to Scientific Meetings/Conferences: Applicants must indicate travel funds requested to attend scientific meetings and conferences in Ontario only.
-Except in exceptional circumstances, the maximum amount that may be granted for travel in any one year will be \$2,000.
+Other than in exceptional circumstances, the maximum amount that may be granted for travel in any one year will be \$2,000.
 This amount is not transferable between fiscal years of a grant, unless previously approved by OHTN program staff.

 The OHTN may approve a grant for a lesser amount than what has been requested.
-In this situation, the applicant(s) may be required to submit a revised budget for the approved amount.
+In this case, the applicant(s) may be required to submit a revised budget for the approved amount.

-Nominated Principal Applicant CCV
+Nominated Principal Applicant CV

-The Nominated Principal Applicant should include a completed Common CV using the CIHR biosketch.
+The Nominated Principal Applicant should include a completed Common CV using the CIHR biosketch, Tri-agency CV, or any other common format (max 5 pages).

-Co-Principal Applicant CCVs
+Co-Principal Applicant CVs

-Co-Principal Applicants should include a completed Common CV using the CIHR biosketch.
+Co-Principal Applicants should include a completed Common CV using the CIHR biosketch, Tri-agency CV, or any other common format (max 5 pages).